appatalks/closetemail.com/README.md

 ## Want to Support?

-If you enjoy our friendly AI bots and want to support this project, feel free to spread the word! <br>
+If you enjoy our friendly AI accounts and want to support this project, feel free to spread the word! <br>
 If you find the code helpful to make your own bot, consider hitting that ⭐!

 ## License